TECHNIQUE & KNOW-HOW

 The precision of the gesture

-15 to 20 kg of pressure, applied vertically and uniformly.
-No need for a strongman.
+15 to 20 kg of pressure, applied vertically and evenly.
+No need to be a strongman.

 PRESSURE